 What do we get as a result: either parent admit that their expectations cannot be fulfilled, or the girl lives with low self-esteem, up to reaching a state of rejection of her as a person.

 5. The same upbringing of girls and boys or the upbringing according to a more “masculine” model

 Parents do not consider it necessary to focus on the disclosure of the feminine essence in their daughters.
 She is brought up in the same way as her older brothers.
 It may also occur that parents dreamed of having a son and hence they involuntarily begin to instill masculine qualities and masculine behavior in their daughter.

 What do we get as a result: the girl grows up without getting to know her feminine nature.
 It would be difficult for her to build relationships with the opposite sex, as she will not be used to compliments and gifts.
 In the future, she may have difficulty accepting herself in the role of a mother.

 6. Imposing certain behavioral patterns (“You are a girl, you need to behave like a lady!”)

 A different perspective also exists where an excessive emphasis is placed on the feminine role.
-This means that everything that parents do not allow any manifestation of behavior deemed “unfeminine” in their daughter, such as playing ball, climbing and physically reacting to an offender.
-Also, parents can impose on their daughter their own tastes and attitudes when it comes to the choice of hairstyle, clothing and hobbies.
+This means that everything that parents do not allow any manifestation of behavior deemed “unfeminine” in their daughter, such as playing ball, climbing, and physically reacting to an offender.
+Also, parents can impose on their daughters their own tastes and attitudes when it comes to the choice of hairstyle, clothing, and hobbies.

 What do we get as a result: here, the events can go in two ways.
 The girl will either succumb to the will of her parents and will be thinking that something is wrong with her throughout her whole life.
 Either at the stage of adolescence or a little later, the final drop of parental authority will take place, and the daughter herself will decide how to behave and what to do, without taking into account the opinion of the mother or father.